 FACT: In some cases this may be true, but you are welcome to embellish boards if you want more graphics or additional text that was not a part of the board when it was created.

-Myth: I can use the PRC for school projects or for something for my club or organization.
+Myth: I can use the CCD for school projects or for something for my club or organization.

-FACT: The suppliles for the PRC are funded by residence hall room rents.
-Therefore, only projects related to residence life may be done using PRC resources.
+FACT: NO!
+The suppliles for the CCD are funded by residence hall room rents.
+Therefore, only projects related to residence life may be done using CCD resources.
 For clubs and organizations, you can use the CORT located on the 2nd floor of the Campus Center.